Majed-Habli/DevVibe/README.md

   This project is divided into 4 Projects, with the first being a laravel project as a back-end for the remaining 3 projects.
   To run laravel, you will first have to

+1. Ensure you have Node.js installed.
+We recommend using the latest LTS version available.

-1. Clone the repo
+2. Clone the repo
    ```sh
    git clone https://github.com/Majed-Habli/DevVibe.git
    ```
-2. Navigate to
+3. Navigate to
    ```sh
    cd DevVibe/Back-End-Laravel/Server-DevVibe
    ```